Asian stocks extend global slide as inflation fears bite

 "Whether or not this is actually going to get imbedded and create problems for years to come, we don't need to know right now - it's sufficiently scary that what we're seeing in markets is justified."

+MSCI's gauge of stocks across the globe shed 0.27% on Friday to touch the lowest since July 20.

-The benchmark 10-year Treasury note continued to rally in Tokyo trading, with the yield sliding to the lowest since Sept.
-28 at 1.48%.
+Meanwhile, the benchmark 10-year Treasury note continued to rally in Tokyo trading, with the yield sliding to the lowest since Sept.
+28 at 1.4754%.
+It was at a more than four-month peak of 1.567% just three days earlier.

 Federal Reserve Chair Jerome Powell said on Wednesday that resolving "tension" between high inflation and high unemployment is the Fed's most urgent issue, acknowledging a potential conflict between the U.S. central bank's two goals of stable prices and full employment.

+The latest clues on the Fed's policy normalisation path come with U.S. personal spending and core consumption deflator data later in the day.

+"Rising employment costs and high inflation expectations suggests a sharp fall in inflation in line with the FOMC's transitory narrative is increasingly unlikely," strategists at Commonwealth Bank of Australia wrote in a client note.

-China has proved a particular worry for investors, hit by regulatory curbs in the tech and property sectors, and now grappling with a power shortage that threatens to push up energy prices globally.
+China has proved another particular worry for investors: the economy took a hit from regulatory curbs in the tech and property sectors, and is now grappling with a power shortage that threatens to push up energy prices globally.

 (Reporting by Kevin Buckland; Editing by Lincoln Feast.)